SafwanLjd/EgyBestCLI/README.md

 # EgyBestCLI

+**This Project Has Been Discontinued**

 This is a simple Command-Line tool that allows you to download media from EgyBest.
 You can also use this tool to stream media directly without downloading it using the power of the `--stdout` flag.

-_This project depends on the [PyEgyBest](https://github.com/SafwanLjd/PyEgyBest) Library that provides a selenium-less solution to interact with EgyBest_
+_This project depends on the [PyEgyBest](https://gitlab.com/SafwanLjd/PyEgyBest) Library that provides a selenium-less solution to interact with EgyBest_

 _Tested on Python versions >= 3.6_